Cubs vs. Red Sox Player Props Betting Odds

 Turner Stats

-- Turner has picked up at least one hit in nine straight games.
-During his last 10 outings he is hitting .395 with two doubles, two home runs, three walks and 11 RBI.
+- Turner brings a 10-game streak with at least one hit into this one.
+In his last 10 outings he is hitting .421 with two doubles, three home runs, three walks and 14 RBI.

 Turner Recent Games